telegraph/release_assist/README.md

 # release_assist
-## pr extract
+## create_release

 # NOTE: this is a public repository

-### Simple custom action to extract some details from PR for release automation.
+### This action creates a draft release from the commit messages on a PR.
+Then updates the PR with the generated version number and changelog

 # Build